hoelzl/python-programmierer/Examples/EchoServer/README.md

 $ uvicorn echo_server.__main__:app --reload
 ```

+Send a GET request to `http://localhost:8000/docs` to get the OpenAPI
+documentation of the service.

-Send a GET request to `http://localhost:8000/` to get a status message.
+Send a GET request to `http://localhost:8000/` to get a "status message".

 Send a GET requiest with query parameter `text` to
 `http://localhost:8000/echo`, e.g.